sumitblink/call-bridge-ai/info.md

 For technical support, feature requests, or integration assistance:
 - Review the comprehensive documentation in the project repository
 - Check the API documentation for endpoint specifications
-- Refer to the RedTrack integration guide for affiliate tracking setup
+- Refer to the integration guide for affiliate tracking setup
 - Consult the database schema for data structure understanding

 ---